-Changing a rotor drive shaft .
+Changing a rotor drive shaft

-86. If at any time the vertical driving shaft from the engine friction clutch to the rotor dog clutch is dismantled or a new one fitted, the following precautions should be observed :- (i) The corresponding fork members or ears on the two joints must be in the same plane, as otherwise, the transmission will not be uniform, resulting in a very uneven velocity and overheating at the ball joints. (ii) In assembling component parts of transmission shafts, it is absolutely imperative that these should be co-related one to the other, "0" to "0" as marked.
-Adjustment of clutches 87.
-The clutch lever handle in the quadrant on the floor in the rear cookpit should be engaged in the third notch in the ratchet and then the bowden cable for the dog clutch adjusted until the dogs are just meshing.
+86. If at any time the vertical driving shaft from the engine friction clutch to the rotor dog clutch is dismantled or a new one fitted, the following precautions should be observed:-

+(i) The corresponding fork members or ears on the two joints must be in the same plane, as otherwise, the transmission will not be uniform, resulting in a very uneven velocity and overheating at the ball joints.

+(ii) In assembling component parts of transmission shafts, it is absolutely imperative that these should be co-related one to the other, "0" to "0" as marked.

+Adjustment of clutches

+87. The clutch lever handle in the guadrant on the floor in the rear cockpit should be engaged in the third notch in the ratchet and then the bowden cable for the dog clutch adjusted until the dogs are just meshing.
 This may be ascertained by the fact that, when turned by hand, the shaft is free to move in one direction only.
-The clutch control handle should be pulled up to the sixth notch and the friction clutch cable adjusted will it is impossible to turn the shaft by hand, thus indicating that the olutoh plates are fully engaged.
+The clutch control handle should be pulled up to the sixth notch and the friction clutch cable adjusted until it is impossible to turn the shaft by hand, thus indicating that the clutch plates are fully engaged.
 In addition to this, the cable operating the dog clutch should be slack.
+The bowden cable controls are adjustable by means of adjusting screws at either end.

+DISMANTLING

+Fuel tank

-The bowden cable controls are adjustable. by means of adjusting screws at other end.
-Fuel tank ------ 88.
-The fuel tank is removed by removing the top cowling over it, the two feed pipes and undoing the straps which secure it to the top. longeron.
-Contents gauge . . .
+88. The fuel tank is removed by removing the top cowling over it, the two feed pipes and undoing the straps which secure it to the top longeron.

+Contents gauge

-69. This can be removed after froing the flange at the top.
-When replacing the gauge care must be taken that the guide tube for the float da property located in the hole in the bridge piece on the tank bottom.
-Oil tank 90.
-To remove the oil tank the following is the sequence of (operations:- (i) Remove the port and starboard side panels of the engine cowling. (ii) Disconnect feed, return, thermometer and drain connections at bil tank, the petrol filter with its pipes to elbow on bulkhead and to carburgtor. (iii) Remove engine controls cross shaft.
+89. This can be removed after freeing the flange at the top.
+When replacing the gauge care must be taken that the guide tube for the float is properly located in the hole in the bridge piece on the tank bottom.

+0il tank

+90. To remove the oil tank the following is the sequence of 'operations:-

+(i) Remove the port and starboard side panels of the engine cowling.

+(ii) Disconnect feed, return, thermometer and drain connections at oil tank, the petrol filter with its pipes to elbow on bulkhead and to carburettor.

+(iii) Remove engine controls cross shaft.